 The phase noise of the output is now largely dominated by the voltage controlled oscillator.
 The oscillator is typically a crystal oscillator and the quality of that device can vary significantly.
-The NR3700-CAL uses an oven-controlled oscillator to provide an unlocked stability of under 50 ppb/year.
+The NR6720-CAL uses an oven-controlled oscillator to provide an unlocked stability of under $\pm 50$ ppb/year.

 The calibration feature continually monitors the correction coefficients developed through GPS timing information.
-These are sampled multiple times per day and stored in non-volatile memory and in the event of a GPS loss, the saved coefficients are applied to the TCXO.
+These are sampled multiple times per day and stored in non-volatile memory and in the event of a GPS loss, the saved coefficients are applied to the OCXO.
 This effectively eliminates long-term crystal drift.

-The NR3700-O/G also incorporates built-in test to monitor critical parameters such as the TCXO, power supplies and other functions.
-The built-in test drives a front panel indicator.

-The GPS lock status is also provided by a front panel indicator and a signal accessible on the front panel DB-9.
-Many systems will use this signal to detect a long-term GPS loss-of-lock state which may be caused by an antenna or cabling issue.
+The NR6720 also incorporates built-in test to monitor critical parameters such as the OCXO oven, power supplies and other functions.
+The built-in test drives a front panel indicator and a set of relay contacts accessible on the front panel DB-9 connector.
+The GPS lock status is provided by a front panel indicator and a signal accessible on the front panel DB-9.
+Many systems will use this signal to detect a long-term GPS loss of lock state which may be caused by an antenna or cabling issue.

-The NR3700-O/G draws less than 10 Watts of power from a 12 VDC nominal source.
-An AC power adapter is available as an option to allow direct operation from standard AC power.
-Also, Novus offers related NR3700 products that can operate anywhere from - 60 to +60 VDC.
+The NR6720 draws less than 10 Watts of power from a 12 Vdc nominal source.
+An AC power adapter is available to allow direct operation from standard AC power.
+Also, Novus offers related NR6720 products that can operate anywhere from -60 to +60 Vdc.
 Contact the factory for further details.
+There is a PCB assembly version of this product (NR4300) which offers essentially the same functionality and can be directly embedded in a system - smaller size and lower cost.